Tom Clancy's H.A.W.X: Development

 H.A.W.X was announced on July 15, 2008, at the annual E3 2008 developers conference.
 Prior to this, Ubisoft issued a press release about the game under its working title Tom Clancy's Air Combat.
 A demo of the game for the Xbox 360 was released on February 11, 2009; for the PlayStation 3 on February 27, 2009; and for Microsoft Windows on March 2, 2009.

 Tom Clancy's H.A.W.X uses a new high-resolution image program and GeoEye's commercial Earth-imaging Ikonos satellite system.
 The H.A.W.X development team worked closely with GeoEye so that satellite images could be used in the game's nineteen-level environment; "High-resolution satellite imaging is moving from the black world of intelligence to the white world of commerce, and Tom Clancy's HAWX will bring that reality to gamers", said GeoEye VP, Mark Brender.

 Reception

-H.A.W.X has received mixed to positive reviews.
-The satellite mapping has been largely praised due to its increased authenticity, although it has also been criticized as pixelation becomes very obvious during low-level flying.
+H.A.W.X received mixed to positive reviews.
+The satellite mapping was largely praised due to its increased authenticity, although it was also criticized as pixelation becomes very obvious during low-level flying.

 Game Informers Matt Miller praised the game for its "big thrills".
 Other reviewers criticized the game as "stale".
-IGN's Nate Ahearn wrote "The co-op is fun, but the lacking multiplayer is a bummer," and X-Plays Jake Gaskill stated "Versus multiplayer is confusingly shallow".
+IGNs Nate Ahearn wrote "The co-op is fun, but the lacking multiplayer is a bummer," and X-Plays Jake Gaskill stated "Versus multiplayer is confusingly shallow".
 Zero Punctuation, known for its harsh review style, gave it a rare positive review, with reviewer Ben Croshaw criticising the story but complimenting the gameplay.